overture-stack/website/markdown/documentation/song/installation/configurations/id.md

 title:  ID Management
 ---

-Song provides three modes for primary key management (Donors, Specimens, Samples, Files).
+Song provides three modes for primary key management (Donors, Specimens, Samples, and Files).
 They are:

-- **LOCAL:** Represents a local-to-Song ID Management that persists in internal memory and is thread safe.
+- **LOCAL:** Represents a local-to-Song ID Management that persists in internal memory and is thread-safe.
-- **FEDERATED_DYNAMIC_AUTH:** Represents the usage of external ID service that uses dynamically managed authorization tokens (e.g. JWTs).
+- **FEDERATED_DYNAMIC_AUTH:** Represents the usage of an external ID service that uses dynamically managed authorization tokens (e.g. JWTs).
-- **FEDERATED_STATIC_AUTH:** Represents the usage of external ID service that uses statically defined tokens for authorization.
+- **FEDERATED_STATIC_AUTH:** Represents the usage of an external ID service that uses statically defined tokens for authorization.

 <Warning> You cannot mix and match local/external ID management.
 Either all IDs are locally managed by Song, or all IDs are managed by external services. </Warning>